Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/DailyShading.rst

 Use a post-prcessing tool to animate shadows
 --------------------------------------------

-The UMEP plugin consist of three parts; a pre-processor, a processor and a post-processor.
+The UMEP plugin consists of three parts; a pre-processor, a processor and a post-processor.
 The pre-processor prepares spatial and meteorological data as inputs to the modelling system.
 The processor includes all the main models for the main calculations.
-To provide initial “quick looks” the post-processor will enable results to be plotted, statistics calculated etc. based on the model output.
-Now you will use a post-processing plugin to more cosely examine the shadow pattern you have generated in this tutorial.
+To provide initial “quick looks” the post-processor will enable results to be plotted, statistics calculated etc. Based on the model output.
+Now you will use a post-processing plugin to examine the shadow pattern you have generated in this tutorial more closely.

 Go to *UMEP -> Post-Processor -> Outdoor Thermal Comfort -> SOLWEIG Analyzer*.
 We will "borrow" this tool to animate the shadows we created earlier.

 - Load one of three output folders you have used in this exercise.
 - Click on *Show Animation*

-Now you see a short animation of the shadow patterns at 30 minute interval for the data that you generated with the **Daily Shadow Pattern**-tool.
+Now you will see a short animation of the shadow patterns at 30 minute intervals for the data that you generated with the **Daily Shadow Pattern**-tool.